Regular Snoring or Sleep Apnea? What's the Difference?

 - Excessive daytime sleepiness

-- Changes in level of attention
+- Changes in ability to pay attention

 When snoring is sleep apnea in children